Card Security CodeA Crucial Anti-Fraud Measure for Merchants & Cardholders

 There are several situations in which a buyer can enter a credit card security code correctly, but the transaction still leads to a chargeback:

 If fraudsters gain possession of the physical card, they'll have the code in plain sight.
-They can use your cardholder information to make unauthorized purchases.
+They can use the cardholder’s information to make unauthorized purchases.

 The cardholder is unaware of authorized purchases: